JohnMorales/JohnMorales.github.io/source/_posts/2014-04-18-my-thoughts-of-chefconf-2014.markdown

 ## Community
 One thing that I learned is that Chef as a company is cool and laid back.
 I was taken by surprise on how cool they are.
-After watching [Nathan Harvey's presentation](https://www.youtube.com/watch?v=0P0HD5pE-zU) and then the open bar rock band show I realized how down to earth and funny they are.
+After watching [Nathen Harvey's presentation](https://www.youtube.com/watch?v=0P0HD5pE-zU) and then the open bar rock band show I realized how down to earth and funny they are.
 Even everyone that I met at all the hallway sessions were friends I hadn't met yet.